 Commercial auto insurance helps cover the cost of accidents involving vehicles owned by your business.
-That includes medical bills, property damage, lawsuits filed by other drivers, and more.
-It also includes protection against vehicle theft, vandalism, and other types of damage.
-Read more about what commercial auto insurance covers.
+That includes medical bills, property damage, and legal expenses if you’re sued.

-Our online application for commercial auto insurance takes about 15 minutes to complete.
+Our online application for commercial auto insurance takes just a few minutes to complete.
 The application requires some basic information about your business, including where it’s located, the number of employees, and estimated revenue for the upcoming year.

 In most cases, we’ll deliver multiple quotes from top U.S. carriers as soon as you finish the application.
 Look them over and pick the policy that works best for you.
 A licensed Insureon agent is available to assist you throughout the process.

 Once you purchase a policy, you can access your account and obtain proof of insurance.
 Typically, it takes between 24 and 48 hours to complete the process and gain insurance for your business.

 If you cancel your policy early, you run the risk of paying more for coverage down the road.
 Insurance companies typically charge higher rates to businesses that start and stop coverage.
 You also leave your business exposed to potential risks if you cancel your coverage.

 Hired and non-owned auto insurance protects vehicles that your business uses but does not own.
 That includes your employees’ personal vehicles and vehicles leased by your business.
 Commercial auto insurance is required by law; hired and non-owned auto insurance is recommended but not required.